 Perhaps she’s just shy.

 Don’t bother.
 She’s a weirdo.
 Let’s go.

 Fifteen-year-old Elise Benoit-Smith cringed as the other orphans whispered the usual things about her.
-She sat at her desk sketching the same landscapes of County Durham.
+She sat at her desk sketching the same landscapes of Durham.
 Elise had lost both her parents at a very young age and had lived in St. Jerome-Emiliani Orphanage since then.

 Growing up, she often wondered why her parents had to die and leave her behind.
 Who was she?
 All she knew was she was half-French and half-British.
 Fumbling in the pockets of her dress, she gripped her rosary.
 The orphanage director, Mrs. Caroline Lindsay had told her that it belonged to her birth mother.
 It reassured her that her mother was always near her.